onjin/simple-static-generator/README.md

 Generates single `index.html` from bunch of markdown files using [pandoc](https://pandoc.org) with table of contents.

 Generated file is self contained so it includes required styles and scripts.
+You can use any pandoc output format like:

+ * jupyter notebook (ipynb)
+ * pdf
+ * wiki
+ * Jira

+ and many others.
+Check [https://pandoc.org/index.html](https://pandoc.org/index.html) for available formats.

 ## Simple usage